Many families will move their parents in with them to offer permanent, affordable care. But there are many factors to consider first.

-It’s no wonder many families can’t afford it: new research from investment firm Fidelity International found that caring for an elderly relative costs an average £5,545 in either lost earnings or money spent on funding care.
+Research from investment firm Fidelity International found that caring for an elderly relative at home costs an average £5,545 in either lost earnings or money spent on funding care.

-The firm found that more than a quarter (29%) of us have needed to care for an elderly relative at some point during their life.
+The research also showed that more than a quarter (29%) of us have needed to care for an elderly relative at some point during their life.

 “Of this, a fifth (20%) have taken time out of work to do so, 14% have cut their hours at work and one in 10 (10%) have quit their job altogether to provide the necessary level of care for an elderly relative,” the firm said in a release.